The sustainability report

 A sustainability report discloses information on the economic, ecological and social performance and management behaviour of a company.
 The Global Reporting Initiative (GRI) provides guidelines for identifying and defining the key aspects and indicators of a sustainability report.

 We prepared and published our first sustainability report in accordance with the GRI guidelines for the year 2014.
 In 2014 the sustainability report related exclusively to Amstein + Walthert AG, Zurich.
 From the 2015 financial year onwards, we have extended the focus.
 We now report annually on all companies of Amstein + Walthert Holding AG.
-Thus, for the first time, the Sustainability Report 2019 also includes the data of the new Lucerne location in full.

 Our Sustainability Report was prepared for all companies (including subsidiaries/branches) of Amstein + Walthert Holding AG, Zurich, consolidated financial statements.

 Procedure for determining the contents of the report